e2b-dev/awesome-ai-agents/README.md

 </details>

 ## [Cykel](https://www.cykel.ai/)
-Cykel is an AI co-pilot model that can interact with any UI, website or API in response to natural language commands
+Interact with any UI, website or API

 <details>